Digital collaboration reimagined: A new approach for aligning teams

 It’s human nature to default to familiar habits.
 For example, employees who return to the office may instinctively revert to pre-pandemic in-office routines, like using only a physical whiteboard for taking notes during meetings.
 Consequently, they’ll miss out on valuable digital records of their ideas and decisions and run the risk of excluding their remote teammates.

-To truly ingrain digital-first collaboration into your culture, you need to help your workforce understand how to put digital-first into practice.
+To truly ingrain digital-first collaboration into your culture, you need to help your workforce understand how to put digital-first into practice and become effective digital collaborators.

 “Culture is not just about the values we espouse but how they are lived out in our day-to-day operations.
 A culture that fails to adapt to the new ways of working—that doesn't support flexibility, collaboration, and inclusion—is one that will struggle to succeed in the modern business landscape.”